goluckyryan/SOLARIS_DAQ/README.md

 # Known Issues

-The "Accp."
+-The "Trig."
 Rate in the Scaler does not included the coincident condition.
 This is related to the ChSavedEventCnt from the firmware.
+-LVDSTrgMask cannot acess.
+-The CoincidenceLengthT not loaded.